 Once our implementation team has set up your integration, Liine will begin sending one or more of the following 5 events for the data that we capture.
 For forms and online bookings, we send over a single event.
 For calls, we will send 1 or more events depending on the type of call.

-Name in GA4 | Description |
+Event Name | Description |

 Parameters we send